TakiShiwa/Themes/README.md

 This repository offers themes for:

-- [Vendetta](https://github.com/vendetta-mod), A mod for Discord's mobile apps.
+- [Vendetta](https://github.com/vendetta-mod), A mod for Discord's mobile app.
 - Telegram (Coming Soon)

 Each theme has been thoughtfully crafted to ensure the highest quality and aesthetic appeal.